 All of these compensations must be worked out by consciously going right.
 After the treatment, you get points that you should think about, to get away from a long-term compensated way of walking.

 Children and their gait.

 Functional Hallux Limitus that prevents the movement of the big toe can come at a very early age.

-THESE PROBLEMS CORRECTS WITH PRONATOS.
+THESE PROBLEMS ARE CORRECTED WITH STRETCH POWER

 CONNECTION WITH FOOT-KNEE-HIP-BACK-SHOULDER-NECK-HEAD-JOINT JOINT

-SHOULD YOU HAVE INSOLES IN YOUR SHOES?
+SHOULD YOU HAVE INSULES IN YOUR SHOES?